Is the Keto Diet Expensive?

 And this is not just for food.
 This is for EVERYTHING!

-10. Use ebates when you order your keto foods and supplies online.
+Use it whenever you order your keto foods and supplies online.

 I get a cheque from ebates every quarter.
 Sometimes it’s only a few dollars, sometimes it’s over $100.